lukew3/resume/README.md

 Make a release every time that you want to publish a new version of your resume.
 You can then download the pdf from the assets section or have a permanent link to the latest release with a url of the format `https://github.com/{yourUsername}/resume/releases/latest/download/{yourUsername}_resume.pdf` where `{yourUsername}` is replaced with your Github username.

 ### How it works
-The content of my resume is stored in the [`resume.json`](https://github.com/lukew3/resume/blob/main/resume.json) file, following the schema defined by [jsonresume.org](https://jsonresume.org/schema/).
+The content of the resume is stored in the [`resume.json`](https://github.com/lukew3/resume/blob/main/resume.json) file, following the schema defined by [jsonresume.org](https://jsonresume.org/schema/).
 When a release is created, the [`release.yml`](https://github.com/lukew3/resume/blob/main/.github/workflows/release.yml) workflow is ran.

 #### Release.yml
 The following are the steps taken by [`release.yml`](https://github.com/lukew3/resume/blob/main/.github/workflows/release.yml):